bradparks/hacking_slot_machines/README.md

 - Run OCR text through a hand-designed brute-force search to get the most likely answer
 - Pass answer through text-to-speech engine and into hidden earpiece

 **Disclaimer: game legitimately aquired and not included for obvious reasons.
-These machines aren't in circulation, you have to find them online and buy them.
+This doesn't physically work unless you have authorized access to the machine.
+These machines aren't actually in circulation, you have to find them online and buy them.
 This is just a fun home project!**

 ### The game